 - You believe if you are good, giving, caring, and go out of your way to do something for someone you should be rewarded, liked, and loved.

-- You will do almost anything to win the approval of women.
-You do things for her that you wouldn’t normally do for anyone else.
-Even women you’ve just met.
+- You’ll do almost anything to win the approval of women, such as doing things for her that you wouldn’t normally do for anyone else – even women you’ve just met.

-- You avoid conflict and confrontation.
-You withhold opinions or agree with people, especially women, even when deep inside you don’t.
+- You avoid conflict and confrontation, and withhold opinions or agree with people, especially women, even when deep inside you don’t.

 - You feel guilty for saying ‘no’